DIVORCE ATTORNEY & FAMILY LAW

 GROUNDS FOR A DIVORCE IN FLORIDA

-Our firm has dealt with all forms of child support cases from establishing child support, modifications, contempt cases, and any other enforcement type of hearing, i.e. suspension of driver’s licenses, etc..
+Our firms child support lawyer has dealt with all forms of child support cases from establishing child support, modifications, contempt cases, and any other enforcement type of hearing, i.e. suspension of driver’s licenses, etc..

 In determining child support the number of overnights the minor children spends with each parent is taken into consideration in doing the calculation of the number.
 The amount paid for daycare and health and dental insurance is also included in the final child support number.